supcik/academic-www/content/docs/_index.md

 [Add content]({{< relref "managing-content.md" >}}) - Add content to your homepage such as blog posts, projects, talks, or publications.

 [Community](http://discuss.gohugo.io) - Connect with the Academic and Hugo community.

+## A note on versions

+The documentation on this site aims to track the _latest version_ of Academic.

+For _previous versions_ of Academic, one can travel back in time via the GitHub [repository for this site](https://github.com/sourcethemes/academic-www).
+Simply note the [date of your version](https://github.com/gcushen/hugo-academic/releases), and view the Markdown pages in the [repository for this site](https://github.com/sourcethemes/academic-www) shortly after that point in time.